chenxinye/mhodlr/README.md

 ```

+For customized precision, we refer to [precisions](https://github.com/chenxinye/mhodlr/blob/main/docs/source/precision.rst) for definition.

-We refer to [document](https://github.com/chenxinye/mhodlr/blob/main/docs/source/start.rst) for usage in detail.
+Also, we refer to [document](https://github.com/chenxinye/mhodlr/blob/main/docs/source/start.rst) for usage in detail.

 Support functions